greg-raven/Uncommon-Sense/_posts/2010-02-06-the-five-wisdoms-of-politics.md

 ---
-title: 'The Five Wisdoms of politics'
+title: "The Five Wisdoms of politics"
 layout: post
 categories:
 - politics